platformsh/platformsh-docs/docs/src/administration/sso.md

 Enforce your users to authenticate with Google.
 Please open a support ticket to enable Google SSO.

+#### Issue with re-authenticating every 15 minutes

+If your organization has Google SSO enabled on Platform.sh, you may be required to re-authenticate with Google every 15 minutes.
+This happens when Platform.sh does not possess a valid refresh token from your Google account.

+To resolve that, you need to:
+1. Go to https://myaccount.google.com/permissions and revoke the access from the `Platform.sh` application that has `Access given to auth.api.platform.sh`.
+2. Go to https://auth.api.platform.sh/auth/authorize/google?consent=prompt for the system to obtain a valid refresh token for your Google account.

 ### OpenId Connect

 {{< tiered-feature "Elite" >}}